dominic-chang/Krang.jl/dev/.documenter/examples/coordinate-example.md

 # Coordinates with inclination (θs) {#Coordinates-with-inclination-θs}

 This example shows how to access coordinate information from the raytracing process with inclination based functions.
-We will ray trace the coordinate poings on a sequence of cones in the region around a Kerr black hole as seen by an observer stationed at infinity.
+We will ray trace the coordinate points on a sequence of cones in the region around a Kerr black hole as seen by an observer stationed at infinity.
 We will show the emission coordinates of the n=0 (direct) and n=1 (indirect) photons that are emitted from the source, at a fixed inclination angles with respect to the black hole&#39;s spin axis.

 ## Setup {#Setup}